echamudi/heyhoy/README.md

 > Yes, currently this language currently only supports multiplication and addition on integer. 😅
 > Might be expanded further sometime...

-> TODO: Make the expression and factor left associative

 ## Show Abstract Syntax Tree